darrenmessenger/cookbook/README.md

 I went through the user stories and wireframes before embarking on the actual coding of the project to ensure I had a good idea of how to approach things.

 ## Features
+Throughout the project I have use MaterializeCSS as it is a modern, responsive front-end framework.
+It has ensured that every page of the project is consistent in its design and layout.

 #### Main Page
-On the main page there is a background image of some random numbers.
-The background image seemed to suit the Simon game.
-The two main sections have this background but I have put an opaque overlay over the background image, one in blue and the other in yellow.
-I chose these colours as they suited the colours of the actual Simon game (red, blue, green, yellow).
+On the main page there is a slide showing different images with some 'foody' quotes that rotate.
+Once the user has logged in then there will be a welcome message showing their username.
+If the user scrolls down they will see all of the recipes displayed with a brief description.
+If they want to see more details then they can press the button on the card and a new page will be displayed showing all of the details of the recipe.
+They can also filter the recipes using either the course, chef, vegetarian, vegan or gluten free.

+#### Display Recipe:
+This page shows the details and the image of the recipe.
+The user will only see the Edit or Delete button if it was their username that entered the recipe in the first place.

+#### Add Recipe:
+This page is used to add a recipe.
+Details can be entered along with a URL image of the recipe.
+There is a button at the botton so that the recipe can be added.

+#### Edit Recipe:
+This page is used to edit a recipe.
+When the page is loaded the current details are loaded and any of these can be edited.
+There is a button at the botton so that the recipe can be updated.
+There is also a reset button that can be pressed so that any changes that the user has entered are reversed.

+#### Manage Courses:
+This page is used to edit or delete the courses that are stored on the database.
+Any user can update or delete an existing course.

+#### Manage Chefs:
+This page is used to edit or delete the chefs that are stored on the database.
+The user will only see the Edit or Delete button if it was their username that entered the chef in the first place.
+You can also press a button to add a new chef.

 #### Navigation:
-There is a static header at the top of the page which includes some menu items to take you to different parts of the page.
+There is a  header at the top of the page which includes some menu items to take you to different parts of the website.
-I have incorporated some jquery code that I found on stackoverflow that allows the page to scroll smoothly when a navigation link is clicked.
-On small screens the navigation menu disappears and a bootstrap burger button appears so that the menu can be toggled on or off.
+On small screens the navigation menu disappears and a burger icon button appears so that the menu can be toggled on or off.

-#### About:
-There is an about section that utilises the bootstrap grid layout.
-The description of the Simon game is a summary taken from Wikipedia.
-There is also a 'Read more...' with a link to Wikipedia if the user wants to read more about the game.

-#### Simon Game:
-This section utilises the bootstrap grid layout.

-The game itself uses has different colour panels withing a large circle to imitate the game.
-There is a counter and a 'Start/Reset' button within the circle as well.

-When a user clicks on a button or a panel the relevant function is called from the script.js file.
-There are a number of functions that deal with every aspect of the game.

-The game utilises Animate.css which creates CSS animations.
-I used it to create a 'vibrating' effect when each button is clicked.

-Each of the User Stories were looked at to make sure that the game functioned correctly.
-The design and functionality of the game was based on the User Stories.

-#### Contact Me:
-This section utilises the bootstrap grid layout.
-There is a form to allow the user to enter details so that they may contact me if they like the game and want to give me a project or want to discuss something.
-All the details are very clear using descriptive placeholders.
-I have used [EmailJS](http://www.emailjs.com/) so that when the user presses 'submit' I will receive an email and see the details of what the user has typed in.
-Once the email has been sent successfully the user will see a message box and the input fields will be blanked out.

-I have also used [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) to show a map of my location.
-If the user clicks on the Marker then the map will zoom in.
+When each menu item is hovered over there is a transition to a different colour so that the user can see which menu item is being hovered over.

 #### Footer:
-At the bottom of the page there are links to various social media including Twitter, LinkedIN, GitHub, YouTube and Instagram.
+At the bottom of the page there are links to various social media including Twitter, LinkedIN, GitHub and Instagram.
 When the links are clicked then a new page is opened up showing the social media page.

 ## Technologies Used

 The following technologies have all been used during the coding of this project:

-- [Bootstrap](https://getbootstrap.com/) I used bootstrap 3.3.7 to organise the grid layout of the site.
+- [Materializecss](https://materializecss.com/) The whole project is built using materializecss as it is responsive and enables fast development.
 - [JQuery](https://jquery.com/).
 This was used for the gaming functionality.
-- [SASS](https://sass-lang.com/guide) I have used SCSS files with Preprocessing, Partials, Variables, Imports, Mixins, Extend, and Operators.
+- [SASS](https://sass-lang.com/guide) I have used SCSS files.
-- [EmailJS](http://www.emailjs.com/) When the contact form is submitted I utilised emailJS to send me an actual email to my email address.
-- [Google Fonts](https://fonts.google.com/) I chose the 'Nunito' font as it suited my project.
+- [Google Fonts](https://fonts.google.com/) Google fonts are used in the project.
 - [FontAwesome](https://fontawesome.com/) I used FontAwesome for the icons shown in the footer for the social links.
-- [Animate.css](https://daneden.github.io/animate.css/) This was useful to imitate a 'vibrating' panel on the game.
-- [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial) This showed where I am based.
-- [GitHub](https://github.com/darrenmessenger/simon-game) I used GitHub for version control and to publish the site using GitHub Pages.
+- [GitHub](https://github.com/darrenmessenger/cookbook) I used GitHub for version control.
+- [Heroku](https://python-cookbook-project-dm.herokuapp.com) I used Heroku to publish the site.

 ## Testing

 The HTML and CSS code used on this project has been tested using The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)